Pensions3 providers Updated May 2026

 Should I get a Cash LISA or a Stocks and Shares LISA?

 Cash LISA for a first-time buyer within 1-3 years - equity volatility could lose you the deposit at the worst time.
 Stocks and Shares LISA for retirement use at 60 or anyone with a 5+ year time horizon, where equities beat cash by a wide margin.
 The 25% government bonus is identical in both.
-Our Stocks and Shares LISA comparison covers the investment options, and the Lifetime ISA UK guide explains the wider rules.
+Our Stocks and Shares LISA comparison covers the investment options, the Lifetime ISA UK guide explains the wider rules, and the LISA vs SIPP deep dive covers when each wrapper wins for retirement savings.

 How is the Cash LISA bonus paid?